HardikMB/CRUD/Readme.txt

 Further tasks:
 1. I want to have  a context path in the application as /crudApp http://localhost:8080/crudApp/branch
+Solution1: The context path is set from application.properties file using the property name as "server.servlet.context-path".
+Solution2: The context path is set via Main method using System.setProperty function where  "server.servlet.context-path" parameter is set to the context path.

 2. incorporate data validation.
-You can do that in a service class
+You can do that in a service class Data validations are applied using the package javax.validations.contraints.*

-3. Add global exception handler for spring bot controller
+3. Add global exception handler for spring boot controller Global exception handler is added in com.springops.crud package using @ControllerAdvice Implemented a method to send a proper response back to browser so application does not catch

 4. add additional APIS-
     a. search the region by region name
     b. search the region whose name contains the given string